Inequality by Design: The Bell Curve and social inequality

-Fischer et al. contend that Herrnstein and Murray's data explain, at best, only a limited amount of social inequality in the United States (between 5% to 10%) and that the analysis of the data in The Bell Curve is itself flawed.
+Fischer et al. contend that Herrnstein and Murray's data explain, at best, only a limited amount of social inequality in the United States (between 5% and 10%) and that the analysis of the data in The Bell Curve is itself flawed.

 Subordinate ethnic groups

 In later chapters the book examines the supposed lower intelligence of a variety of ethnic groups in different societies and time periods.
 The book claims that ethnic groups placed in a subordinate role in caste system (or caste-like system) have poor school and test performance.